A guide for marketers

-The tag container was originally introduced a decade ago by the major ad networks as a way to add a lot of tags to a website and manage them all in one place.
-Most online marketing professionals are familiar with Doubleclick’s Floodlight tag or the Atlas Universal Action Tag (UAT).
+The tag container was originally introduced by the major online ad networks as a way to add a lot of tags to a website and manage them all in one place.

 At its core, a tag container is still sending third-party code through the end user’s browser putting data ownership, performance or privacy at risk.
 There is also a danger of data loss for the site owner and third-party provider when browser tags don’t fire properly.
 Tag containers do not solve for the inevitability of tags going dark.
 When it comes to scalability and performance, tag containers are dependent on optimizations to the browser which is yet another third-party service the site owner does not control.

 Yes, we’re so glad you asked!
 Signal’s vision is to fundamentally solve the problems that have emerged from the industry’s now outdated marketing infrastructure.
 Through technical integration with third-party service providers, Signal makes browser-based optimizations a non-issue by eliminating third-party tags from the browser and delivering data directly to partners through the cloud.

-Technology has come a long way since the 1990s and Signal believes the future is a world where tags no longer get in the way of faster websites, better data-driven marketing programs and innovation for everyone.
+Technology has come a long way in a short time.
+Signal believes the future is a world where tags no longer get in the way of faster websites, but instead, pave the way for better data-driven marketing programs and innovation for all.